hillary-254/alx-system_engineering-devops/0x02-shell_redirections/README.md

-combine the display of two files displays the last 10 lines of a file display the first 10 lines of a file
+combine the display of two files displays the last 10 lines of a file display the first 10 lines of a file read a specific line without using ced command